Skip to content

 Drones with a C3 marking can be operated under the Open Category A3 in Europe without further permit as long as the drone operator conducted the official online training and complies with the respective rules.
 Learn more.

 Wingtra drones are C3 class marked following the European Commission Delegated Regulation (EU) 2019/945 on unmanned aircraft systems.
-Specifically, WingtraRAY and WingtraOne GEN II have undergone rigorous testing and conformity evaluation by the notified body, TÜV and DRONEPORT EUROPE S.L., respectivelly, to be designated as C3 aircrafts, ensuring compliance with the safety standards—safe controllability and reliable command and control (C2) link—of the European Union.
+Specifically, WingtraRAY and WingtraOne GEN II have undergone rigorous testing and conformity evaluation by the notified body, TÜV Rheinland LGA Products GmbH and DRONEPORT EUROPE S.L., respectively, to be designated as C3 aircrafts, ensuring compliance with the safety standards of the European Union.

 How can I fly Wingtra drones in the Specific category?